tonghuikang/ey-nextwave/README.md

 Surprisingly, at the end, many participants did not achieve such a score.

 ## Visualisations
-The stationary points has its last seen location equal to its final location.
+The stationary points have its last seen location equal to its final location.
 ![map_stationary.png](./map_stationary.png)

 The following two plots are for non-stationary points.